 “Love in Queen City”

 I was in Charlotte visiting family for Easter when I received an email from Cailtin, asking if I remembered her from her sister Whitney’s wedding, which I had photographed a few years ago.
-She was recently engaged and wanted to know if I’d be willing to come back to Charlotte for her own wedding.
+She was recently engaged and wanted to know if I’d be willing to come back for her own wedding and Charlotte engagement session.
 Of course I did!
 And, of course I would!
 I was so honored and couldn’t wait to work with this sweet family again.